Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 How to create an EFI boot screen vBIOS for Apple Late 2009 to Mid 2011 iMac systems using AMD MXM graphics cards

-Following the guide of this [thread](https://forums.macrumors.com/threads/2011-imac-graphics-card-upgrade.1596614/post-17425857) owners of Apple iMac models built in 2009-2011 with MXM slot graphics cards can replace the original ATI card either with Nvidia Kepler or mor modern AMD cards.
-While there has been a lot of success offering an EFI boot screen with NVIDIA cards development stuck with the AMD cards.
+Following the guide of this [thread](https://forums.macrumors.com/threads/2011-imac-graphics-card-upgrade.1596614/post-17425857) owners of Apple iMac models built in 2009-2011 with MXM slot graphics cards can replace the original ATI card either with Nvidia Kepler or GCN 1.0 to 4.0 AMD cards.
+While there has been a lot of success offering an EFI boot screen with NVIDIA cards development stuck with the AMD cards at some point where an iMac firmware modifications has been proposed.
+IMHO this is still the best way to go.

 This repository decribes tools, sources, methods, and limitations of the current development.

 ## iMac models supported